jeshurunmuchugingugi/Code-Challenge-1/README.md

 ############################################################################################

-# 2 Boda Boda Ride Fare Estimator
+Challenge 2: Boda Boda Ride Fare Estimator 🛵

 This is a simple JavaScript-based fare estimator for **Boda Boda** (motorbike taxi) rides.
 It prompts the user for the distance they plan to travel and then calculates the estimated fare based on a predefined pricing structure.